AMERICAN INTEGRITY STANDS READY TO ASSIST IMPACTED POLICYHOLDERS

 We will be working diligently to provide all policyholders with the attention they need and deserve and have partnered with several adjusting companies to ensure we have the personnel to respond as quickly as possible.

-It’s important to know that, after an event of this magnitude, we respond to claims based on severity – our first priority will be to assist customers whose homes are uninhabitable to help them obtain safe shelter, food and other basic needs.
+It’s important to know that we respond to claims based on severity – our first priority will be to assist customers whose homes are uninhabitable to help them obtain safe shelter, food and other basic needs.
 We appreciate your patience and understanding, and we’re committed to keeping you posted throughout the claims process.

 Does your policy include Additional Living Expenses (ALE) coverage?